GreenhouseCI/blog.greenhouseci.com/_posts/2015-01-12-robotium-and-espresso.md

 comments: true
 ---

-UI testing is much like flossing, we all know that it is good for us, but we still, for some reason or another, tend to not do it.
+UI testing is much like flossing, we all know that it is good for us, but for some reason or another, we still tend to not do it.
 <!--more-->

 We at Greenhouse have compiled a list of common reasons not to test:

-1. **My tests take way too long**.
+1. **My tests take way too long to complete**.
 What is more, running them breaks my workflow, as I have to wait for the tests to finish running before I can continue my development work.
 2. **Tests are unreliable**.
 Someone at the Megacorp made us create a big UI test suite, but nobody checks the status of these tests anymore, because they fail randomly due to timing issues.
 3. **Testing is expensive**.
 My manager does not care about testing, because it takes all the time away from developing features.
 4. **Automated UI testing does not find bugs**.
 My buddy QA Steve has found way more bugs than any automated system.
 Let the QA do their work and the developers theirs!